 • 5 ton, which cools more than 2,000 square feet

-Other things that can affect air conditioner size are:
+Other factors that can affect air conditioner size are:

-• The weather in Moline.
+• The climate in Moline.

 • Ductwork quality and age.

-• If your residence receives more sun or shade.
+• If your residence gets more sun or shade.

-• Insulation quality and depth.
+• Insulation quality and concentration.

 • How many people live in your home.

-When you’re getting a new air conditioner, it’s essential to know:
+When you’re installing a new air conditioner, it’s crucial to realize:

-• Older air conditioners are ranked around 8-9 SEER.
+• Dated air conditioners are classified around 8-9 SEER.

 • New air conditioners start at 13 SEER.
 Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.